Starting a variety of seeds in the greenhouse for my outdoor flower and vegetable gardens is my preferred method for starting plants.

 Other benefits include:

-Land space will determine the size of a free-standing building, types of plants, or hobby and business use.
-Commercial growers invest in large land tracts as relates to their horticulture interest.
-A hobbyist works with space around their residential area.
+Land space will decide the size of a free-standing building.
+It needs to meet hobby or business use.
+Hobbyist use their available residential space.
+The backyard is a popular location.
+Commercial growers invest in large land tracts appropriated to their horticulture interests

-We grow a variety of orchids.
-We thought one building would be sufficient.
-The orchids have multiplied like rabbits.
-Thank goodness we allowed for expansion.
-We have met several people who wanted their love of plants to be a hobby.
-However, with the passing years, their plants grew into a business.
+We grow a variety of orchids for personal use.
+We thought one building would be sufficient, however; the orchids have propagated, demanding more room.
+Thank goodness we allowed for building expansion.
+This is not unusual.
+We know several people who preferred their love of plants to be a hobby.
+Their hobby became a part-time or a full-time business.

-What are the costs of building a greenhouse?
-There are many variables.
-The low end of an estimate is about $3,500 and the top end about $18,000 for residential locations.
-Are you a handyman?
-You may cut these costs from 25 to 50 percent less.
+What are the costs of a greenhouse?
+The estimates range from $3500 to $18,000 in residential locations.
+Are you a handyperson?
+You may decrease these costs from 25 to 50 percent less by putting up the building yourself.

-The eaves or the roof overhang will be any length you choose.
-The purpose of the eave is to keep water away from the windows and walls.
+Eaves (roof overhang) will be any length you want.
+These help keep water away from windows and interior walls.

-The flooring may be the land itself, pebbles,a concrete base, brick, or wood.
-Window types or screening will be determined by the climate.
+Flooring may be the land itself, pebbles, concrete base, brick, or wood.
+The climate will determine window types, insulation, and screening.

 Windows may be glass (avoid direct sunlight), screen, or polythene sheets (plastic film).
 Window materials depend on the building’s location and climate.

 It has been our experience that wood seems to be the best material.
-Not only does it add to the landscaping, but there is more freedom in designing, shelving, work table, storage bins, and assorted aids for potted or hanging plants.
-There is more versatility and easy removal when changes need to be made.
-Metal and concrete are too difficult to repair.
-Wood can be easily removed or cut and replaced more economically.
+It adds beauty and value to the landscaping.
+It allows greater freedom in creating shelving, work table, storage bins, and assorted aids for potted or hanging plants.
+It is also easier to make repairs, additions, and have lower maintenance costs.
+Metal and concrete have their limitations, and costs are higher when making changes or repairs.

 Size and Maintenance